 Until his retirement in 2007, Dr. Schallhorn also directed and oversaw expansion of the U.S. Navy's refractive eye surgery program to many other locations.

-Now in private practice in San Diego, Dr. Schallhorn is the medical director for Optical Express.
+Now in private practice in San Diego, Dr. Schallhorn is the medical director for Optical Express, and in 2016, Carl Zeiss Meditec appointed him chief medical officer for global ophthalmic devices.
 He is a frequent speaker at conferences where the world's leading eye surgeons discuss refractive surgery procedures such as LASIK.

 Q: Dr. Schallhorn, could you define wavefront-guided (custom) LASIK?

 A: A wavefront-guided procedure is a treatment based on all of the eye's optical aberrations.
 These aberrations are measured with a sophisticated device called an aberrometer, which essentially takes a "fingerprint" of the eye.

 This unique "fingerprint" is then used to correct vision in an equally sophisticated, computer-controlled laser.

 Q: What is the difference between wavefront-guided LASIK and other types, such as conventional or optimized?

 A: In simple terms, conventional or standard laser vision correction uses the prescription in a pair of eyeglasses as the basis to correct vision.
 It does a great job of reducing or eliminating the need to wear glasses or contact lenses.

 On the other hand, it can cause other types of optical aberrations, especially spherical aberration.
 These other optical aberrations can cause focusing problems and make objects blurry.
 In particular, a significant amount of spherical aberration can cause visual problems especially at night, in the form of glare and halos around lights.